Slime Rancher

-Slime Rancher is a first-person life simulation adventure video game developed and published by American indie studio Monomi Park.
+Slime Rancher is a farm life sim video game developed and published by American indie studio Monomi Park.
 The game was released as an early access title in January 2016, with an official release on Windows, macOS, Linux and Xbox One on August 1, 2017.
 A PlayStation 4 version was released on August 21, 2018, and a Nintendo Switch version was released on August 11, 2021.
 A DLC named 'Slime Rancher: Secret Style Pack' was released on June 18, 2019 which added additional cosmetic appearances.
-A sequel, Slime Rancher 2, was released in early access on September 22, 2022, for Windows and Xbox Series X/S.
+A sequel, Slime Rancher 2, was released in early access on September 22, 2022, for Windows and Xbox Series X/S and was officially released on 23 September 2025.
+A feature film adaptation is also in development.

 Gameplay

 The game is played in an open world and from a first-person perspective.
 The player controls a character named Beatrix LeBeau, a rancher who moves to a planet far from Earth called the Far Far Range to live the life of a "slime rancher", which consists of constructing her ranch and exploring the world of the Far Far Range in order to collect, raise, feed, and breed slimes.
 Slimes are gelatinous living organisms of various sizes and characteristics.
 To progress she has notes left by the former owner of the ranch that help her on her journey through the Far Far Range.

-The game's main economic aspect revolves around feeding slimes the appropriate food items so that they produce "plorts", which can then be sold in exchange for Newbucks, which are used to purchase upgrades to the rancher's equipment or farm buildings.
-Except for the basic pink slime, slimes will only eat one of the three types of food; fruit, veggie, and meat.
-Slimes have a favourite food, if they eat this food they will produce double the normal number of plorts.
-The player moves the character around a variety of environments and can collect slimes, food items, and plorts by sucking them up with their vacuum tool (called a "Vacpack", a portmanteau of vacuum and backpack).
-They can only store a limited number of items and item types at a time and must go back to their ranch to unload their collected items before being able to collect more.
+The game's main economic aspect revolves around feeding slimes the appropriate food items so that they produce "plorts", which can then be sold in exchange for Newbucks, which can be used to purchase upgrades to the rancher's equipment or farm buildings.
+With the exception of the basic pink slime, slimes will only eat one of the three types of food; fruit, veggie, or meat.
+Each slime also has a favorite food, which will lead the slime to produce twice the amount of plorts when eaten.
+The player moves the character around a variety of environments and is able to collect a variety of slimes, food items, and plorts by sucking them up with their vacuum tool (called a "Vacpack", a portmanteau of vacuum and backpack).
+They can only store a limited number of items and item types at a time and must unload their collected items before being able to collect more.
 The player must buy and upgrade various enclosures to house their collected slimes and farms for storing their food.
 Upgrades can also be aesthetic upgrades to the character's home, Vacpack, and the ranch itself.